go-steem/rpc/README.md

 maybe be typed incorrectly.
 The package is already usable, though.
 See the `examples` directory.

 The following subsections document the API completion.
+The method names are taken from `database_api.hpp` in `steemit/steem`.

+TODO: Verify that these are actually the methods available over RPC :D

 ### Subscriptions